 This course provides a working knowledge of computer spreadsheets and their use in accounting.
 Topics include: pre-programmed problems, model-building problems, beginning-level macros, graphics and what-if analysis enhancements of template problems.
-Upon completion, the student
+Upon completion, the student should be able to use Microsoft excel 2010 application to design, format, graph and produce business spreadsheets that incorporate accounting, financial, statistical and other functions.
+The course also will help prepare the student for the Microsoft Office Excel 2010 Certification.
+Code C (Dual listed as CIS113 and OAD243)

 ACC 150.
-Computerized General Ledger (2-1-3)

-Prerequisite: BUS 241 or consent of instructor
+Computerized General Ledger (2-1-3) Prerequisite: BUS 241 or consent of instructor